Reducing complexity fixing Bajaj Finserv design system for adoption

 Standardising and hard-coding core UI foundations reduced frontend setup.

-• This reduced rework and QA cycles, manual checks, and enabled faster shipping with fewer defects.
+• Enabled faster shipping with fewer defects.

 System Quality & Product Impact